jayapaliwal28/GtwPosts/README.md

 ## Installation

-Load the plugin by adding this line to app/Config/bootstrap.php
+Load the plugin and make sure you parse the RSS extension by adding these lines to `app/Config/bootstrap.php`

     CakePlugin::load('GtwUi');
+    Router::parseExtensions('rss');

 In the same file, give a title to your Posts page

     Configure::write(array('GtwPosts.MainTitle' => 'Welcome to my blog'));

 ## Copyright and license
 Author: Philippe Lafrance